-- One Cisco 2610 router with a WIC-1T and BGP-capable operating system software installed - Two Cisco 2610 routers with BGP-capable operating system software installed - One Cisco 3640 router with an installed NM-8A/S - Two Catalyst 2924M-XL Ethernet switches - Three Ethernet 10BASE-T patch cables
+- One Cisco 2610 router with a WIC-1T and BGP-capable operating system software installed - Two Cisco 2610 routers with BGP-capable operating system software installed - One Cisco 3640 router with an installed NM-8A/S - Two Cisco Catalyst 2924M XL Ethernet switches - Three Ethernet 10BASE-T patch cables

-Command Description router bgp as-number Places you in BGP configuration mode bgp cluster-id id Specifies the cluster-ID neighbor ip-address route-reflector-client Establish an IBGP session by using your workgroup number as the AS number show ip bgp Enables you to inspect the contents of the BGP table show ip bgp regexp regexp Enables you to use a regular expression to filter the output of the show ip bgp command
+Command Description router bgp as-number Places you in BGP configuration mode bgp cluster-id id Specifies the cluster-ID neighbor ip-address route- reflector-client Establishes an IBGP session by using your workgroup number as the AS number show ip bgp Enables you to inspect the contents of the BGP table show ip bgp regexp regexp Enables you to use a regular expression to filter the output of the show ip bgp command

-- In this exercise, you will replace the IBGP full mesh with a hierarchy of BGP route reflectors. - Configure IBGP sessions in your AS according to this design: - Cluster #1 is your top-level cluster.
-Within this cluster, router WGxR3 is the route reflector, and WGxR2 is the client. - WGxR2 is the route reflector in cluster #2, and WGxR1 is its client. - Router WGxR4 is not participating in any cluster and needs to be in IBGP full mesh with top-level route reflectors. - The required IBGP sessions and the cluster structure are outlined in Figure 1.
+- In this activity, you will replace the IBGP full mesh with a hierarchy of BGP route reflectors. - Configure IBGP sessions in your AS according to this design: - Cluster 1 is your top-level cluster.
+Within this cluster, router WGxR3 is the route reflector, and WGxR2 is the client. - WGxR2 is the route reflector in cluster 2, and WGxR1 is its client. - Router WGxR4 is not participating in any cluster and needs to be in IBGP full mesh with top-level route reflectors.